sebastiantoh/tp/docs/DeveloperGuide.md

     1. Prerequisites: Use `contact find` command with a search term that does not match any contact to clear the contact list.

     1. Test case: `sale add c/1 n/Guitar Case d/2020-10-30 16:00 p/25.00 q/20 t/music` <br>
         Expected: No sale is added.
-An error message shows that the person index is invalid.
+Error details shown in the status message.
+Sale list remains the same.

 ### Deleting a sale